Soil carbon

 Soil carbon is the solid carbon stored in global soils.
 This includes both soil organic matter and inorganic carbon as carbonate minerals.
+It is vital to the soil capacity in our ecosystem.
 Soil carbon is a carbon sink in regard to the global carbon cycle, playing a role in biogeochemistry, climate change mitigation, and constructing global climate models.
+Microorganisms play an important role in breaking down carbon in the soil.
+Changes in their activity due to rising temperatures could possibly influence and even contribute to climate change.
+Anthropogenic factors have increasingly changed soil carbon distributions.
+Human activities have caused a massive loss of soil organic carbon; however, there is potential for human activity to intentionally divert carbon back to the soil.

 Overview

 Soil carbon is present in two forms: inorganic and organic.
 Soil inorganic carbon consists of mineral forms of carbon, either from weathering of parent material, or from reaction of soil minerals with atmospheric CO2.
 Carbonate minerals are the dominant form of soil carbon in desert climates.
 Soil organic carbon is present as soil organic matter.
 It includes relatively available carbon as fresh plant remains and relatively inert carbon in materials derived from plant remains: humus and charcoal.
+Soil carbon is critical for terrestrial organisms and is one of the most important carbon pools, with the majority of carbon stored in forests.
+Biotic factors include photosynthetic assimilation of fixed carbon, decomposition of biomass, and the activities of diverse communities of soil organisms.
+Climate, landscape dynamics, fires, and mineralogy are some of the important abiotic factors.
+For example, anthropogenic fires destroy the top layer of the soil, exposing soil to excessive oxidation.
+Industrial nitrogen fixation, agricultural practices, and land use and other management practices are some anthropogenic activities that have altered soil carbon.